 But Ayonrinde notes that capacity building is required to provide individuals, organisations and societies with the required skills and knowledge on how to set research agenda, conduct research, promote research uptake and how to successfully implement research recommendations.

 According to Ayonrinde, capacity building is therefore central to the research process and agenda and is the missing link between evidence-based research and policy making in Africa, which should be tackled.

 Manaseh Otieno, policy analyst at Kenya Institute of Policy Research and Analysis, concurs with Ayonrinde, saying that SDGs mark a shift in the economic and political relationships between developing, emerging and developed countries.

 Otieno calls on African countries to focus on both development cooperation within and outside of the continent to help achieve the SDGs.
-Science, technology and innovation research is a fundamental tool to implement the SDGs agenda because it aids efficiency in economic and development, and spurs the creation of new and more sustainable ways to satisfy human needs, he explains.

 This piece was produced by SciDev.Net’s Sub-Saharan Africa English desk.